Please visit BodyLinksystems.com for more information.

-I have closely followed the interplay between video game sports graphics and broadcast sports graphics for many years.
-I also like to keep active, so in 2004 I started to combine my indoor exercise with televised sports.
+My interactive television designs have been influenced by video game sports graphics and broadcast sports graphics for many years.
+I also like to keep active, so in 2004 I began to combine my indoor exercise with televised sports.
 Since I am also a gamer, I felt the need to extend my real-time biometric data (speed, cadence, distance, calories, etc.) from my cycling computer to the primary screen, and include the competitive and social aspects of online gaming.

 The result was Body.LinkSystems, a flexible application that connected off-the-shelf fitness devices (i.e., Garmin, Polar) with real-time on-screen fitness data.
 The goal is to leverage my experience with interactive television, mobile, and gaming platforms to deploy Body.LinkSystems applications across all connected tv platforms.
 Most importantly, content and brands will utilize this technology in meaningful ways in order to create entirely new social television and gaming experiences.